My Christmas Wish List

 Everyone, especially all of the wonderful women in my life, knows that Thanksgiving is just a good meal and a speed bump on the way to the main event that is Christmas.
 Now that we have passed that minor inconvenience, I thought I would take a page out of every content playbook ever used and share my offseason Christmas wish list with my 5 readers.
-Now you have it in case you want to buy me any of these items:
+Now you have it in case you want to buy me any of these items: A blender:

 Don’t buy this one for me, I bought it myself!
 I normally hate the guy who “blends” all his meals.
 One of my friends practically swears by his, and pretty much only takes his food in liquefied form at this point.
 However, the allure of having a pre AND post workout shake ready for me when I wake up in the morning is simply too much to pass up.
 That and it will undoubtedly save me money on breakfast, snacks, etc. And as a triathlete, shaving pennies here and there is akin to shaving seconds off my bike and run times.